 The cost of the examination may vary depending on any further tests an AMED may have to carry out particularly if you have any of the conditions listed above.
 The AMED may state restrictions about the types of diving work you can do, for example, the depth to which you can dive.
 Any person who fails a medical or who is given a restricted certificate has the right to appeal to HSE for a review of the decision.
 In such circumstances, you will need to apply in writing to HSE within 28 days of the decision.

-The hazards of a diving career include a number of specific acute and chronic medical conditions, such as decompression illness (‘the bends’) and bone necrosis , and some that are being investigated as possibly being associated with diving.
+The hazards of a diving career include a number of specific acute and chronic medical conditions, such as decompression illness ('the bends') and bone necrosis , and some that are being investigated as possibly being associated with diving.
 Compliance with accepted diving procedures reduces these to a small risk.
 However these may occur even if you do comply.
-If you decide to proceed to become a working diver you will need to complete the medical questionnaire in the diver fact sheet contained in The medical examination and assessment of divers (MA1) and have it countersigned by your GP.
-Your GP may charge you for this.

 Diving at work within UK waters is subject to The Diving at Work Regulations 1997 (DWR) which require divers to undertake annual medicals.
 Before beginning training, all diving trainees must be examined by a Health and Safety Executive (HSE) Approved Medical Examiner of Divers (AMED).
 If passed fit, the AMED will issue a certificate of medical fitness to dive.
 GPs may wish to read the HSE guidance The medical examination and assessment of divers (MA1).
-Should your patient decide to proceed to become a working diver, they should complete the medical questionnaire in the diver fact sheet contained in MA1 and have it countersigned by you.
+Should your patient decide to proceed to become a working diver, they should complete the medical questionnaire in the diver fact sheet above and have it countersigned by you.